KatieSylvester/app-trader/README.md

 ________________________________________________________________________________________

 #### How to view this repository
 All SQL scripts are in the scripts folder.
-The exported csv files are in the csv_extracts folder.
+The exported csv files are in the folder named csv_files_for_visualizations.
 The final PowerPoint presentation is the PDF named App_Trader_ksylvester.